Skip to Main Content

 5. Can anyone get a Paxlovid prescription?

 In order to qualify for a prescription, you must be at high risk for developing severe COVID.
-That means you must either be 50 or older (and especially if you are 65 or older), although, the agency still authorizes Paxlovid for adolescents and teens ages 12 and older who weigh at least 88 pounds.
+That means you must either be 50 or older (or especially 65 or older), although, the FDA still authorizes Paxlovid for adolescents and teens ages 12 and older who weigh at least 88 pounds.

-Determining whether a patient is at high risk for progression to severe COVID, including hospitalization or death, is based on the provider’s assessment of the individual patient and that patient’s medical history, according to the FDA.
-If you are pregnant or breastfeeding, the FDA recommends discussing your options and specific situation with your health care provider, since there is no experience using the drug in these populations.
-If you could become pregnant, it’s recommended that you use effective barrier contraception or do not have sexual activity while taking Paxlovid.
+Determining whether a patient is at high risk for progression to severe COVID, hospitalization or death is based on their medical history and a provider’s assessment.
+If you are pregnant or breastfeeding, the FDA recommends discussing your specific situation with your health care provider, since there is no experience using the drug in these populations.
+If you could become pregnant, you should know that Paxlovid may affect how hormonal contraceptives work.
+Pfizer recommends using an alternative form of contraception or an additional barrier method while taking Paxlovid.

 It’s important to note that although health care providers can write a prescription, pharmacists may also provide Paxlovid (with certain limitations) if they’ve opted to do so, provided you can share your electronic or printed medical records, including a list of medications you are already taking, and blood test results from the last 12 months.